-A dead man's timer alarm will be sent when the time between triggers on the DMT input is greater than that programmed in by the user, any input can be used for the DMT.
-The time between triggers can be programmed from 1 to 199 hours.
+A dead man's timer alarm will be sent when the time between triggers on the DMT input is greater than that programmed in by the user.
+The time between triggers can be programmed to be between 1 hour and 199 hours.